AnestLarry/Simserver/Readme.md

 * `-upload` Open upload mode.
   - `ip:port/upload/` Open this URL to get the upload page.
 It can upload lots of files once.
     * It will change upload file's extension name.
-* `-uploadText` Open upload text mode.
-  - `ip:port/upload/text` Open this URL to get the upload text page.
-It can upload text without a txt file.
 * `-zip` Open zip mode.
   - `ip:port/dl/zip/folderPath` Open this URL to download folder with zip format package.
 * `-https` use https.